-Students must take EDSE 443 and 444 during the APT, which is normally offered in the Winter Term only.
+Students must take EDSE 443 and 451 during the APT, which

-- MUSIC 126, 151, 155, 156 are normally taken in the Preprofessional Year.
-Entry to MUSIC 151, 155, 156, normally - depends upon demonstrated theoretical competence.
-Students must contact the Department of Music to arrange for a time for the theory placement - (3) Entry to MUSIC 126 depends on the successful passing of an audition during May, preceding the student's first year.
-Students must contact the Department of Music to arrange for an - (4) Students who have not successfully completed MUSIC 126 by the end of their first year in the Faculty of Education will not be allowed to continue in the MUSIC Major.
-(5) MUSIC 141 registration must be in - Concert Band or Wind Ensemble only. - (6) Students wanting choral music preparation should take MUSIC 140, 230, and 417 as their ★9 of noneducation options.
-Preparation in Class Guitar/General Music is offered in
+(1) MUSIC 126, 151, 155, 156 are normally taken in the

+(2) Entry to MUSIC 151, 155, 156, normally depends upon

+demonstrated theoretical competence.
+Students must

+(3) Entry to MUSIC 126 depends on the successful passing

+(4) Students who have not successfully completed MUSIC

+(5) MUSIC 141 registration must be in Concert Band or

+(6) Students wanting choral music preparation should take MUSIC 140, 230, and 417 as their ★9 of non-education options.
+Preparation in Class Guitar/General Music is contact the Department of Music to arrange for a time of an audition during May, preceding the student's first year.
+Students must contact the Department of Music to

+126 by the end of their first year in the Faculty of Education will not be allowed to continue in the MUSIC

+Education Chart 2 Requirements for Major Teaching Subject in the Secondary Education Route (cont'd)